 Professional interviewing has become so complex that organizations have started to outsource this to Recruitment Process Outsourcing (RPO) companies.
 This is a form of Business Process Outsourcing (BPO) where an organization can transfer all or part of its recruitment process to an external service provider.

 Some RPO companies adopt innovative interviewing techniques and conduct several rounds of interviews even for lower level positions.
 Airbnb interviews job seekers up to 15 times (Source: Sunday Times Singapore).
-Interviewees themselves attend workshops to be able to ace interviews and so interviewers have to step up their game.
+Interviewees themselves attend workshops to gain interview tips and be able to ace interviews (and all sorts of interview questions) and so interviewers have to step up their game.
 Typical rigorous rounds can be in these forms:

 - Psychometric Assessment for job fit and cultural fit